runabol/tork-docs/src/app/customize/page.md

 ## Custom endpoint

-Let's use the `ConfigureEngine` hook to register a new endpoint:
+Let's use the `RegisterEndpoint` hook to register a new endpoint:

 Update your `main.go` to look like this: